intel/neural-compressor/examples/tensorflow/object_detection/README.md

 Step-by-Step
 ============

-This document is used to list steps of reproducing Tensorflow ssd_resnet50_v1 iLiT tuning zoo result.
+This document is used to list steps of reproducing TensorFlow ssd_resnet50_v1 iLiT tuning zoo result.

 ## Prerequisite